snamnna/Feedback-app/README.md

 **Picture 3.
 Student’s view**

 - For students, the page has no "create course" -button.
 Otherwise the page is identical to the one for the teachers.
-- The dashboard displays all the courses the student is joind in.
+- The dashboard displays all the courses the student is joined in.
 - The student can give feedback to a lecture by clicking the course open.